lnblanke/ML/cv/ResNet/ReadMe.md

 paper [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385.pdf) by He et al. published on CVPR 2016.
 In this paper, the author purposed a residual learning method that prevents gradient vanishing as well as overfitting.
-In this directory, we used TensorFlow and Keras framework to implement a simple ResNet model and trained our fine-tuned model with Cifar 10 model, receiving a top-1 accuracy of 89%.
+In this directory, we used TensorFlow and Keras framework to implement a simple ResNet model and trained our fine-tuned model with Cifar 10 model, receiving a top-1 accuracy of 91% with ResNet-50.

 ### Structure of Directory